 As you will see, there are a lot of animals that eat grasshoppers.

-This is primarily because these insects are widespread and may be found in a wide range of habitats, as well as the fact that they don’t have the strongest defense systems.
+This is primarily because these insects are widespread and may be found in a wide range of habitats, as well as because they don’t have the strongest defense systems.

-Raccoons are among the animals that eat grasshoppers, along with bats, red foxes, beetles, mantis, dragonflies, snakes, rodents, and even fish.
+Raccoons, bats, red foxes, beetles, mantis, dragonflies, snakes, rodents, and even fish eat grasshoppers.

-Grasshoppers are widespread worldwide and are frequently a good food source for many animals, including birds like wild turkeys, crested flycatchers, hawks, chickens, blackbirds, bluebirds, and others.
+Grasshoppers are widespread worldwide and frequently provide a good food source for many animals, including birds like wild turkeys, crested flycatchers, hawks, chickens, blackbirds, and bluebirds.

 Grasshoppers are near the bottom of the food chain since they mostly consume grass and plant-based items like flowers and seeds.